 When my daughter entered the finger food stage, I was elated.
 We could all sit down together to eat as a family.
-I didn’t have to airplane homemade baby food purees into her mouth between each bite I took.
+I didn’t have to airplane homemade baby food purees (so much butternut squash!) into her mouth between each bite I took.
 We could even eat some of the same foods.
 It was messy, but it was exciting.

 It would have been easy to just let her live on the snack foods she immediately liked.
-But I wanted to make sure she was also eating real, nutrient-rich foods that helped her grow.
+But I wanted to make sure she was also eating nutrient-rich, real food that helped her grow.
 And truth be told, I didn’t want her to grow up like me – a kid who exclusively craves Pop-Tarts and whipped cream and doesn’t eat vegetables until college (only a slight exaggeration).

-Whether you’re trying to introduce a variety of foods or develop your baby’s pincer grasp and fine motor skills, these recipes are great options for baby’s first finger foods.
+Whether you’re trying to introduce a variety of foods, exploring baby-led weaning, or developing your baby’s pincer grasp and fine motor skills, these baby-friendly recipes are great options for first finger foods.
 They’ve also been proven to please hangry toddlers.

-You know those lists on Pinterest that have 50 healthy recipes for kids?
+You know those lists on Pinterest that have 50 healthy recipes for babies and toddlers?
 I’m scaling down to 5.
 Nothing shows love to another mama like simplifying her life.

 5 Simple, Healthy Finger Food Recipes You Can Make This Week